TIYDC/newline_hw/README.md

 ## TIYO-Assistant Integration

 This provides a message bus to allow TIYO assistant to send json to our local binary.
-This is used to open a terminal window (Apple Terminal or iTerm2) using appleScript and start a `hw <submission-id>` command.
+This is used to open a terminal window (Apple Terminal or iTerm2) using appleScript and start a `$ hw <submission-id>` command.
 We use the NewlineCli to backfill data required to run the remainder of the commands.

 1. You MUST be on a MAC (hope to drop this in the future)
 1. You MUST have `newline_cli` installed